-DC HOUSE VOLTAGE /CHASSIS BATTERY CHARGE LEVELS
+HOUSE/CHASSIS BATTERY CHARGE LEVELS

-The house battery (house batt) and chassis battery (chassis batt) voltage values are displayed beneath the tank status.
+The house battery charge level percentages and chassis battery voltage values are displayed beneath the tank status.

 CHARGE BRIDGE INDICATOR

 The charge bridge function ties the house and chassis battery banks together.
 When the charge bridge is energized, "Bridged" will appear to the right side of the DC voltage values.